jjvanzon/JJs-Reference-Architecture/patterns/presentation-mvc.md

 [back](README.md)

 [Microsoft ASP.NET MVC](../api/table.md#mvc) has a few peculiarities in it, that might be worth knowing about.
-Here are some tips for overcoming these common challenges.
+Here are some tips for overcoming these challenges.

 <img src="../images/mvc-code.png" width="800" />